hashkat/hashkat/docs/tutorial01.md

 # Getting Started

+An introduction to the #k@ project, this tutorial will take approximately 30 minutes to complete.

 ## What is a Social Network?

 A social network is an online system of connections made by users to interact